-Probiotics have been used successfully to treat many gastrointestinal problems as constipation, bloating, inflammation, Candida and much more.
+Probiotics is used successfully by many for many gastrointestinal problems as constipation, bloating, inflammation, Candida and much more.
 But what about probiotics for food allergies?
-Can probiotics help solve food allergy problems?
+Can probiotics help solve food sensitivity problems?

 A neurologist, Dr. Natasha Campbell-McBride has developed a treatment strategy (GAPS) for autism, autoimmune disorders, food allergies and intolerances.
 A cornerstone is the use of probiotics to repair the gut lining and restore balance to the immune system.
-I’ve tried parts of this approach and had very good results with my own problematic gut.
+Years ago my wife and I tried this approach to learn more about it, we had very good results.

-- The main reason for food allergies/intolerances is a “leaky gut.”
-If your gut lining is damaged by an abnormal microflora, food is not properly digested but is absorbed through a damaged gut wall.
-Substances entering your body can cause problems with your immune system leading to allergic reactions.
+- A main reason for food allergies/intolerances is a “leaky gut.”
+If the gut lining is damaged by an abnormal microflora, food is not properly digested but small amounts can be absorbed through a damaged gut wall.
+Substances entering the body this way cause problems with the immune system and can lead to allergic reactions.

-- Many people try to identify which foods they react to but this can be very hard.
+- Trying to identify which foods cause a reaction is hard.
 The damaged gut wall can absorb most foods partially digested causing either an immediate or a delayed allergic reaction.
-As long as your gut wall remains damaged you can change your diet indefinitely without getting anywhere.
-Many people with allergies get frustrated over this.
+As long as the gut wall remains damaged, it will be futile to change the diet; most people get nowhere.
+This can be very frustrating.

-- Focus your attention on healing your gut wall with high-quality probiotics and a correct diet.
-Once your gut wall is healed foods will be digested properly before being absorbed.
-This can remove many food allergies and intolerances.
+- Focusing on healing the gut wall with high-quality probiotics and a correct diet.
+Once the gut wall is healed, foods will be digested properly before being absorbed.
+This can solve many food allergies and intolerances.

-According to this approach, the root cause of allergies and intolerances are found in the (wrong) way your immune system deals with pollen, foods or other substances.
-Your immune system is controlled by your gut flora—the delicate balance of beneficial bacteria in your gut.
-As long as your gut is working optimally you will have no or minimal allergic symptoms.
-However, problems and imbalances in your gut can disturb parts of your immune system and lead to allergies and intolerances.
+According to the GAPS approach, a root cause of allergies and intolerances are found in the (wrong) way the immune system deals with pollen, foods or other substances.
+The immune system is to a large extent controlled by the gut flora—it’s a very delicate balance.
+As long as the gut is working optimally there will not be many allergic symptoms.
+But gut imbalances often disturb parts of the immune system leading to allergies and intolerances.

-However, not all allergies are the same; some food allergies and intolerances cause symptoms that show hours, days or sometimes weeks later.
+Some allergies and intolerances cause symptoms hours, days or sometimes weeks after consuming food.
 This makes it hard to determine which food caused the reaction.
 Not so with acute anaphylactic allergies that belong to a different group of allergies not mediated by the same immunoglobulin.
 These reactions can be fast and very serious.

-- Root cause of allergies and intolerances found in your gut
+- Gut contains root cause of allergies and intolerances

-Since your gut is involved in the development of allergies, consuming high-quality probiotic bacteria strains has proven very effective to get to the root cause of this kind of allergies.
+Since the gut is involved in the development of allergies, consuming high-quality probiotic bacteria strains can help a lot.

 Food allergy symptoms—why so confusing?

 Many symptoms and reactions from foods often overlap and can be very confusing.
-For example, your body can react to some vegetable you had on Monday, then on Tuesday it was the pork you ate, but on Friday the juice you drank.
-All these foods can cause different reactions on any given day making it very hard to determine what caused the adverse reaction.
-To make matters more complicated, food allergies and intolerances can cause many reactions in your body leading to an array of symptoms, for example:
+For example, the body can react to some vegetable consumed on Monday, but on Tuesday it was the pork, on Friday the juice.
+All these foods can cause different and delayed reactions making it very hard to determine what caused the adverse reaction.
+To make matters worse, food allergies and intolerances can cause an array of symptoms.
+For example: